Richy-Z/Raptor-Lake-Refresh-Hackintosh/README.md

 I initially did not know that ProcessorType had to be set manually in order to apply a custom CPU name.
 Or, more specifically and more likely, because I have an unsupported Raptor Lake Refresh CPU, OpenCore was failing to determine a [ProcessorType](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Apple/IndustryStandard/AppleSmBios.h) so it defaulted to `0x00`, `AppleProcessorTypeUnknown` which I assume does not support CPU renaming.
 Hence, macOS was showing "3.18GHz Unknown" regardless of the CPU name I was attempting to set.
 The unknown will always be unknown!

 ## 🔐 Fixing CFG Lock on ASUS TUF Gaming B760M-Plus
+❗️ **Be careful when modifying your BIOS directly.
+It can severely break your system!**

-UEFI Variable Protection must be disabled in the BIOS.
+ℹ️ UEFI Variable Protection must be disabled in the BIOS.

 After that, [instructions from the OpenCore Post-Install Guide](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html) can be followed as-is.

 In my case, `VarOffset` was `0x44`.
 This meant that I had to use the following command in the [Modified GRUB Shell](https://github.com/datasone/grub-mod-setup_var):
 ```grub